yorikvanhavre/FreeCAD-manual/working_with_freecad/bim_modeling.md

 The individual walls are however still accessible, by expanding the wall in the tree view.

 * Let's now place a door.
 In FreeCAD, doors are considered a special case of windows, so this is done using the [Window](http://www.freecadweb.org/wiki/index.php?title=Arch_Window) tool.
 * Start by selecting the wall.
 This is not necessary, but a good habit to take.
-If an object is selected when starting the window tool, you will force the window to be inserted in that object, no matter where you are placing it.
+If an object is selected when starting the window tool, you will force the window to be inserted in that object, even if you snap to another object.
 * Set the [Working Plane](http://www.freecadweb.org/wiki/index.php?title=Draft_SelectPlane) to **auto** so we are not restricted to the ground plane
 * Press the ![icon](http://www.freecadweb.org/wiki/images/thumb/a/a4/Arch_Window.png/16px-Arch_Window.png) [Window](http://www.freecadweb.org/wiki/index.php?title=Arch_Window) button.
 * In the window creation panel, select the **Simple door** preset, and set its **Width** to 0.9m and its **Height** to 2.1m